Checklist For After Death

 consequences of mishandling an estate: examples from real life

 Example #1 : Failing to disclose assets to the IRS.
 Lacy Doyle, a prominent art consultant in New York City, inherited a large estate when her father passed away in 2003.
 He allegedly left her $4 million, but she only disclosed fewer than $1 million in assets when she filed the court documents for the estate.
-Per this article : “She opened an ‘undeclared Swiss bank account for the purpose of depositing the secret inheritance from her father’ in 2006 — using a fake foreign foundation name to conceal her identity… [she also] didn’t report her interest in the hidden accounts — nor the income they generated — from 2004 to 2009.”
+Per the Washington Post article : “She opened an ‘undeclared Swiss bank account for the purpose of depositing the secret inheritance from her father’ in 2006 — using a fake foreign foundation name to conceal her identity… [she also] didn’t report her interest in the hidden accounts — nor the income they generated — from 2004 to 2009.”
 As a result of these alleged shenanigans and Doyle’s failure to report the accounts to the IRS, she was arrested and brought to trial.
 Although she avoided prison by pleading guilty, she paid over $250,000 in restitution, and was placed on home arrest for almost a year.

 Example #2 : Misusing power of attorney.
 Another famous case of an improperly handled estate involved the son of famous New York socialite, Brooke Astor.
 Her son, Anthony Marshall, was convicted of misusing his power of attorney and other crimes.
 Per his obituary : “In 2009, Mr. Marshall was convicted of grand larceny and other charges related to the attempted looting of his mother’s assets while she suffered from Alzheimer’s disease.
 He received a sentence of one to three years in prison but, afflicted by congestive heart failure and Parkinson’s disease, was medically paroled in August 2013 after serving eight weeks.”